WYIC

-WYIC was a radio station broadcasting on 1110 kHz AM in Noblesville, Indiana, United States.
+WYIC was a radio station broadcasting on 1110 AM in Noblesville, Indiana, United States.
 It was last owned by Broadcast Communications, Inc., and operated from 1971 to 1991.

 History

 WHYT

-On May 20, 1966, White River Radio Corporation applied to the Federal Communications Commission to build a new daytime-only station in Noblesville.
+On May 20, 1966, White River Radio Corporation applied to the Federal Communications Commission (FCC) to build a new daytime-only station in Noblesville.
 The application was the third attempt by White River to file for a station in Noblesville; the group, led by Rev. Wendell Hansen, had previously pursued an FM station for the same community, and a previous application in 1962 was affected by an FCC freeze on new construction permits.
 While this was going on, White River also obtained the license for television channel 40 as WURD, which folded and was sold in 1972 after experiencing financial trouble.

 The construction permit for the radio station was granted on November 14, 1969, after White River spun out the Mid-Indiana Broadcasters Corporation.
 Tower construction took place in August 1970, but efforts were diverted to starting the TV station before WHYT debuted on November 1, 1971.
 Various music formats were aired in blocks, and several local interest programs were also presented.
 The station increased power from 250 to 500 watts in 1977.

 In 1976, Hansen attempted to sell WHYT to the Family Life Broadcasting System.
 The non-profit corporation from Michigan, however, experienced pushback in its proposal to convert the station into a non-commercial outlet from WHYT advertisers and a radio station employee, Dee Goff, who conducted a hitchhiking trip from Indiana to Washington, D.C., to protest the deal before Indiana senator Vance Hartke.
 Goff discovered discrepancies in Family Life's application, namely that community leaders that Family Life had claimed to have contacted were not.
 Goff's opposition made her the subject of harassment and threats.
 On January 18, an anonymous caller told her that she had 12 hours to leave town.
 The next day, two men beat her in her home with a fireplace poker, demanding that she give them the address of WHYT's owner and telling her to stay out of the sale process "or else".
 The men had gained entry feigning car trouble and claiming they needed to use the telephone.
 Hansen had previously received a phone call from Warren Bolthouse, the president of Family Life, ordering him to fire Goff or he "would be in deep, deep trouble".
 Authorities exonerated Family Life of any connection to the beating.
 After Goff was released from the hospital, she failed a polygraph test.
 The sale application was dismissed in June 1977, and no indictment was ever returned.